Frequently Asked Questions

 (or Frequently Experienced Thoughts)

 We’ve got you covered!
 When you sign up to host, you’ll get a starter-pack that provides a detailed summary of how your town’s government works and guidance on how to structure and manage the discussion.
 This will give you more than enough to get the conversation going.
+And whenever you need help keeping the train on the track, shoot us a note.
+We can help draft emails, find speakers, brainstorm solutions to complicated dynamics — help you solve whatever problem you’re up against.

 What if we run out of things to talk about?